taseNous/Introduction-to-VLSI/README.md

 MICROWIND for design, control and simulation of VLSI circuits.

 MICROWIND (http://www.microwind.org/) is an open source software, designed for these projects.

+With the MICROWIND program you can:
+- Build a physical design (layout) of an integrated circuit in detail (full custom), transistor by transistor.
+- Hierarchical construction of a physical design from ready-made physical designs of submodules, the generator MOS transistor physical design generator, or Verilog language descriptions.
+- Physical design verification and checking compliance with design rules (minimum required dimensions or distances between different shapes) of the implementation technology.
+- Measurements to extract characteristic quantities and functional parameters CMOS circuits.
+- SPICE level simulation of the circuit corresponding to the physical design.